-An artistic colour splash is where we introduce colour to a black and white picture.
-Doing so can help create a focal point to tell a story through your artwork.
-It may be one object that is in colour and the rest of the scene is monochrome or it could be all traces of one colour across the whole scene.
-Ultimately, the choice of style is up to you.
+It may be one object that is in colour and the rest of the scene is monochrome or it could be all traces of one colour across the whole scene, ultimately the choice of style is up to you.

-You can see from this example, how getting it wrong can make your final image confusing as to what’s the story of the image;
+You can see from this example below, how getting it wrong can make your final image confusing as to what’s the story of the image;

 But getting it right, as in this version, can make your message clearer and easily understood, more so than if the whole image was just in colour;

-Take your photograph and desaturate the whole image using CTRL/CMD+U. This will bring up your Hue/Saturation tool or you can use the menu system and choose IMAGE> ADJUSTMENTS> HUE/SATURATION.
-Next, move the Saturation slider to -100 so it all goes black and white.
+So, take your photograph and desaturate the whole image using CTRL/CMD+U, which will bring up your Hue/Saturation tool and then move the Saturation slider to -100 so it all goes black and white.

 Press OK and now move over to your History Brush tool on the left-hand side vertical toolbar.

-Now once you’ve got your History Brush chosen you need to enable your History States panel.
-It may already be active on the right side of the Photoshop interface, but if not, don’t worry, simply go to Window > History and it will appear on the screen.
+Now once you’ve got your History Brush chosen you need to enable you History States panel, it may already be live on the right side of the Photoshop interface, but if not, don’t worry, simply go to Window > History and it will appear on screen.

-The History Brush tool will bring back all information from an earlier stage of your editing.
-With your History Brush selected, treat it just like the normal Brush tool and start painting where you want the original colour to appear.
-Work slowly and be careful not to brush in other colours you don’t want.
+The History Brush tool is going bring back all information from an earlier stage of our editing.
+With your History Brush selected, treat it just like the normal Brush tool and start painting on your photograph where you want the original colour to appear.
+Work slowly and be careful not brush in other colours you don’t want.

 Change the size and hardness of the brush by right-clicking whilst using and moving the sliders to your preference.
 100% hardness is ideal for working close in and along defined edges.

-Continue to paint across all areas where you want the colour to appear.
-It may be just one colour or a couple, but don’t try to colour back in your whole photograph though, it defeats the object!
+Carry on painting across all areas where you want colour to appear.
+It may be just one colour or a couple, but don’t try to colour back in your whole photograph though, it defeats the objects!

-There are other ways to create colour splashes but we find this method gives you the most control and precision.
-Why not create your own colour splash and share it with other iPhotography Students in the gallery?
+There are other ways to create colour splash photography but we find this method gives you the most control and precision over other methods.
+If you’re an iPhotography member, why not create your own colour splash?